Please note: There are no parking facilities at The Jolly Sailor.

 The Jolly Sailor are introducing Sunday Roasts to the menu again!

-However, we will be offering something OLD this time!
+However, we will be offering something new, yet OLD, this time!

-Firstly, instead of the usual sliced meats, we will be offering a choice of a 5oz Braised Feather Blade Steak, a 6oz Turkey Escalope or our homemade Lentil and Nut Loaf.
+Firstly, instead of the usual sliced meats, we will be offering a choice of a marinated 5oz Braised Feather Blade Steak, a marinated 6oz Turkey Escalope or our homemade Lentil and Nut Loaf.

-Secondly, our roasts will be served in a giant Yorkshire Pudding!
+Secondly, our roasts will be served in a giant Yorkshire Pudding (made by a real Yorkshireman).
+Baked to perfection in an 8 inch tin, these are HUGE!

-Our roasts will be packed with Duck Fat Roasted Potatoes (or normal roasted potatoes with the vegetarian option), Carrot Batons, Broccoli, Red Cabbage, Honey and Mustard Parsnips, a bowl of Cauliflower Cheese and a jug of Rich Gravy.
+Our roasts will be packed with Duck Fat Roasted Potatoes (or our normal roasted potatoes with the vegetarian option), Carrot Batons, Broccoli, Red Cabbage with a hint of cinnamon and star anise, Honey and Mustard Parsnips and a jug of Rich Meaty Gravy (the meat juices are not used in the vegetarian gravy).

-Smaller portions will be available for the light eaters and the younger generation.
+Smaller portions will be available for the light eaters and the younger generations (but the Yorkshire Pudding remains the same size!).

-And if you aren't feeling the Roasty vibe, we will be offering a small selection from our Bar Bites menu alongside the Sunday Roast menu.
+And if you aren't feeling the Roasty vibe, we will be offering a small selection from our main menu, alongside the Sunday Roast menu, such as Fish Pie, Chicken Tikka Masala or Boeuf Bourguignon.

 Fascinating Fact: